Legal-and-General/canopy/docs/USAGE.md

 The [releases section](https://github.com/Legal-and-General/canopy/releases) on GitHub documents the changes between releases.
 Keep an eye out for anything labelled as a `BREAKING CHANGE` as this may require some code changes in your application.

 We have provided a [guide which outlines our definition of a breaking change](./BREAKING_CHANGES.md).
 We avoid making too many breaking changes, and we tend to group them together into a larger release where possible.
 We keep an issued pinned to the top of the [issues list](https://github.com/Legal-and-General/canopy/issues) which contains upcoming breaking changes.
 If you notice an unintentional breaking change please do make us aware by raising an issue.

+## Browser support

+Supported browsers can be viewed in the [.browserslistrc](../projects/canopy/.browserslistrc) file.

 ## Logging issues